douglocke/major-studio1/Reading1 Notes.md

 **Major attempts at Generous Interfaces:**

 **Metaphors**:
-⋅⋅* "Lightbox" -show many items, zoom with magnifying glass ⋅⋅* "Lightbox" with collection grouping, by time decade
+  * "Lightbox" -show many items, zoom with magnifying glass
+  * "Lightbox" with collection grouping, by time decade

 **Museum Re-creation:**
-⋅⋅* "Gallery Hang"
+  * "Gallery Hang"

 **Dimensions:**
-⋅⋅* "Maps & Geographies" - where items originated, or can be seen, etc ⋅⋅* "Color"
+  * "Maps & Geographies" - where items originated, or can be seen, etc
+  * "Color"
-⋅⋅* "Time"
+  * "Time"

 ![Cooper Picture](/cooper.png)
-*When they click a tag, a timeline visualisation is generated of images of the other objects sharing that tag – arranged by date.
+>*When they click a tag, a timeline visualisation is generated of images of the other objects sharing that tag – arranged by date.
 The user can then click on further tags, to generate new timeline visualisations around the same starting image, viewing that image against contrasting historical narratives.*